 Body of UK-linked hostage believed to be among those returned by Hamas

-The body of Oded Lifschitz, 84, is thought to be one of the four returned by Hamas on Thursday.
+The body of Oded Lifshitz, 84, is thought to be one of the four returned by Hamas on Thursday.

 Your support helps us to tell the story